spine/spine.site/app/views/mobile_docs/example2.md

 This is using a great templating library called [Eco](https://github.com/sstephenson/eco).
 Check out the [view guide](http://spinejs.com/docs/views) for more information on its syntax.
 Suffice to say, it's CoffeeScript syntax, using the `<%%= %>` notation to render template variables to the page.

+The template's `.jeco` extension isn't a typo, it's a jQuery extension to the [Eco](https://github.com/sstephenson/eco) templating library provided by Hem.
+Amongst other things, it allows us to associate elements with the original template data, which is why we're using it here.

 The end result is a list of workouts looking like this:

 ![List](/images/example/list.png)

+Obviously, if you haven't created any workouts, then the list will be empty.
+We can create a workout programmatically, using the command line inside the WebKit console:

+    var Workout = require('models/workout');
+    Workout.create({type: 'handstands', minutes: 5, date: Date.now()});

 ##<span>Step 5</span> Creating new workouts